-The humanitarian programme coordinator (HPC) is expected to monitor the progress of the response within the project period.
+The humanitarian coordinator (HPC) is expected to monitor the progress of the response within the project period.
 The monitoring schedule will be agreed during the inception meeting and may be conducted remotely or through a field visit.
 The terms of reference will be agreed between the HPC and the requesting member(s) before the visit.
 A financial monitoring visit by the humanitarian finance coordinator (HFC) may be requested by the HPC if needed.
+Please refer to the Monitoring and Evaluation Guidelines.